 A decommissioning and site rehabilitation plan which indicates the circumstances under which removal of the turbines and all related infrastructure will be undertaken.
 Findings from this study will be implemented through a site plan agreement.

-A traffic impact assessment for projects on Amherst Island to address logistics of construction and labour traffic which plan to use the Amherst Island ferry.
+A traffic impact assessment for projects to address logistics of construction and labour traffic which plan to use the Amherst Island ferry.and impact on the affected community.

 An assessment of a Commercial-Scale Wind Energy Generating System’s potential effects on the property values of non-participant lands to address the concerns of any adjacent and/or visually impacted property owner.